 - Agree without losing yourself, and disagree without feeling alienated;

 - Empathize with and support a partner who is having a tough time without getting pulled down by or taking on the situation yourself;

 - Become open to nurturing and support from a partner without spilling over into neediness; and

 - Share your whole self, and help your lover do the same.

 These are the distinctive signs of a healthy relationship, and the foundation for a healthy sex life.

-You can find out if you have too little yin or too little yang by taking this quiz and the book helps gives you lots of hints for getting your yin and yang back into balance both individually and as a couple because the key to staying centered and stable in a relationship is being able to find balance in yourself?There is a circus act where one person does all sorts of tricks while supported by a partner.
+The book helps gives you lots of hints for getting your yin and yang back into balance both individually and as a couple because the key to staying centered and stable in a relationship is being able to find balance in yourself?There is a circus act where one person does all sorts of tricks while supported by a partner.
 Do you suppose the “flier” learned to do a handstand by doing one atop another person?
 She most certainly did not.
 She worked it out on her own before she ever involved the other person.